macelik/MoSwADocs/docs/source/results.rst

                           "Unique": 156
                       },
                       "Unique_switches": 237,
-                      "Results": "Please see the "Results Tab"
+                      "Results": "Please see the Results Tab"
+                      "PairWise_Alignments": "Please see the Scores Tab"

                   }
               }